TheB2D/MinePerks/readme.md

 **Detonation** - Chance of explosion while mining </br>
 **Prosperity** - Chance of turning ores mined into it's block form (Customizable) </br>
 **Miner's Aura** - Summons a circular aura around the player, breaking any block the circular perimeter comes across.</br>
-**Sonar Scanner** - Plays a sound in the location where there is a nearby diamond ore.
+**Sonar Scanner** - Plays a sound in the location where there is a nearby target ore.
 The Pitch of the sound goes up or down depending on how close the player is from the destination</br>

 ### Unfinished perks:
 **Hercules' Might** - Enable player to break bedrock for the duration </br>